PauliNiva/Tetris/Documentation/Timesheet.md

 	Updated the class the diagram and made a new sequence diagram depicting what happens when a row is completed.
 Also spent most of the day trying to figure out how to make restarting the game convenient with swing (ergo, spent time reading about swing).
 I was not happy with the implementation that I came up, so I decided not to push it.
 Will try again tomorrow with a fresh mind.
+- 17.06.2015 10.00 - 19.00 (9 h.):
+	Had to study for combinatorics-exam earlier this week and on weekend, so today was supposed to be a big push day, but at a start of a day
+	I founded a bug in the program.
+If you pushed rotate button to bottom and kept it there, the spinning Tetrimino would eat other Tetriminoes away from the playing field.
+So obviously there was something very wrong with the collision check when rotating the piece.
+Don't know how that went on missed for this long.
+So I spent a whole day hunting that bug, instead of implementing a proper start and start again features that where on my todo list.
+Tomorrow I have an exam and tutkijalinja-meeting.
+So unless a miracle happens and I find some strength after those, otherwise this thing is about done.